microsoft/hi-ml/docs/source/amulet_example.md

 - Check out the [hi-ml](https://github.com/microsoft/hi-ml) repository.
 - Follow the onboarding instructions in the [Amulet overview](amulet_overview.md) section, and create an Amulet project in the root folder of the repository.
+- Modify `docs/source/amulet/config.yml` to point to your storage account: replace the `<storage_account_name>` placeholder with the name of your storage account.
 - Once Amulet is installed, submit the example jobs with the following command:

 ```bash